NAME CHANGE UPDATE!!!

 PROPAGATION: Stem cuttings can be taken pretty much anytime and can root in water and damp soil.

 Normally I buy new pants every year, but when I lived in Mississippi I did take cuttings and overwinter them in the sunrooms.
 I have dug entire plants and put them in pots for overwintering but found that sometimes didn’t work very well.
 Coleus tends to develop what is called “blackleg” and then they die.
 I have found it best to take cuttings late in the season (depending on where you live) and then overwinter the cuttings.
 You can keep them in water, but if you do this, you should then take a cutting of that plant and start again.
-They seem to have difficulty adapting from water to soil sometimes.
+They sometimes have difficulty adapting from water to soil.

 On the pages connected with this page, you will see all the cultivars I have grown since 2009.
 Some were given to me by other people and some I didn’t know the names of.
 The problem with un-named plants is that is it nearly impossible to figure out their names.
 You can look through thousands of photos and not figure it out.
 That is because there are many different series of plants that look so similar.
 The other is that yours may not have been growing in the same conditions, and different light will make them look different from those in the photos.
 I have guessed a few times, but I always try and buy only plants with tags in their pots unless I already know what they are, which isn’t that often.